jordansissel/fosl/README.md

     require "rubygems"
     require "ap"
-    require "lsof/parser"
+    require "fosl/parser"

-    a = LSOF::Parser.new
+    a = FOSL::Parser.new
     data = a.lsof("-nP") # runs "lsof -nP", roughly.

     # Show any process with listening sockets:
     data.map do |pid, process|
       next if process.listeners.empty?
-      # 'process' here is an instance of LSOF::Process
+      # 'process' here is an instance of FOSL::Process

       ap :pid => pid,
          :command => process.command,